ENate/AI-model-Examples/README.md

 - Model training folders and source files: supervised, unsupervised, quantum
 - docker: docker files to build infrastructure and services
 - infra: for observability tools and services

+## Other Resources I like:
+- Gitpod is a ready-to-code environment [is available here.](https://www.gitpod.io/)
+- Lighting AI platform (Still experimenting and reading their offers) [is available here](https://lightning.ai/).
+- Render offers you the opportunity to deploy applications [and is available here.](https://render.com/)

+More content to be included soon - please stay tuned :)